 Distance: 117 km, 1h30′ drive/one way

-Only 117 kilometres from Brasov, you will discover another hidden gem of Romania, the city of Sighisoara.
-A small provincial town, with a history dating back to the 12th century, right in the heart of Carpathian Mountains.
-Sighisoara was founded by a hand of craftsmen and soon after that was already home to 15 different guilds.
+Only 117 kilometers from Brasov, you will discover another hidden gem of Romania, the city of Sighisoara.
+A small provincial town with a history dating back to the 12th century, right in the heart of the Carpathian Mountains.
+Sighisoara was founded by a hand of craftsmen, and soon after, the city was already home to 15 different guilds.

-Now, the old town is a UNESCO World Heritage Site and a must-see for everyone travelling to this part of the country.
-Everything here is packed within walking distance, so visiting Sighisoara as a day trip from Brasov, it’s easy to do.
+The old town is a UNESCO World Heritage Site and a must-see for everyone traveling to this part of the country.
+Everything here is packed within walking distance, so visiting Sighisoara as a day trip from Brasov is easy to do.

 Explore the cobblestone Alleys inside the Citadel

 After a well-deserved treat at Casa Cositorarului, begin to explore the narrow streets and alleys.
-Start by accessing every tower and learning about each guild and craftsmen working here.
+Start by accessing every tower and learning about each guild and artisans working here.

 Climb the 176 covered stairs of Scholar’s Stairway (Scara Scolarilor) that connect the old town square with the Church on the Hill.
 Visit the Church on the Hill and the former German cemetery.

 Sighisoara is also the birthplace of Vlad Dracula.
-You will bump into the bust of Vlad Tepes, which is nowadays an association with Dracula and Transylvania.
+You will bump into the bust of Vlad Tepes, which is nowadays associated with Dracula and Transylvania.

 After exploring the beautiful Citadel of Sighisoara, end your day trip at the Fortress Square (Piata Cetatii) and enjoy a delicious traditional lunch at one of the many restaurants.

 NOTE.
-The old town of Sighisoara can be crowded in the summer, especially on weekends, but it’s well worth a visit.
+Sighisoara’s old town can be crowded in the summer, especially on weekends, but it’s well worth a visit.